pivotal/docs-tas-adapter/logging-and-metrics.md

     ```bash
     kapp logs --app tas-adapter.app -n tap-install --pod-name DEPLOYMENT-NAME%
     ```
-    Where DEPLOYMENT-NAME is the name of the Kubernetes Deployment (e.g.
+    Where `DEPLOYMENT-NAME` is the name of the Kubernetes Deployment, such as `korifi-api-deployment`.
-    "korifi-api-deployment").

-To stream logs instead of fetching the most recent logs, add the `--follow` flag to the above `kapp logs` commands.
+To stream logs instead of fetching the most recent logs, add the `--follow` flag to the earlier `kapp logs` commands.
-For additional details and options, refer to the `kapp logs --help` help text.
+For additional details and options, see the `kapp logs --help` help text.

 ## <a id="metrics"></a>Querying performance metrics